erickmerchant/serve-files/README.md

 # @erickmerchant/serve-files

-A handy static server for development written with express.
-Point it to a directory.
-Optionally specify a port.
+A handy static server for development written with polka.
+Point it to a directory and specify a port.
 Also optionally have it open a browser when it's ready.

 ## Install